Qassim69/STIR/README.md

 ## 💡 The Problem

 It's 3 AM.
 You're deep in a flow state.
 The code is *finally* making sense.
 You pour yourself a hot tea, drop in two sugars, and then... you stand there.
 Spoon in hand.
 Stirring.
-Like a peasant.

-Every second your eyes are off the screen, your mental model collapses.
-The bugs multiply.
-The stack overflows — **in your brain.**

 **Enter STIR.** 🌀